masesgroup/JNet/src/documentation/articles/usageReflector.md

 ## JNet reflected classes

 Many JNet classes are generated using JNetReflector.
-The JVM used to build the classes is the Temurin version 11 which is the minimum JVM version supported from JCOBridge.
+The JVM™ used to build the classes is the Temurin version 11 which is the minimum JVM™ version supported from JCOBridge.
 The command line interface uses the following command line:

 ```sh